LouvAndTech/BloCus/README.md

 # BloCus
-Blocus game written in C
+Blocus game written in C.
+_School project on the C language._